Finasteride Alternatives

 Minoxidil is another common treatment for mild to moderate cases of hair loss or thinning in men and women.
 It is available in strengths ranging from 2% to 6%.
 It comes as an over-the-counter topical solution or foam which is applied twice a day to the affected scalp area.
 It is also available by prescription in the form of oral tablets.
 Minoxidil is known as a relatively safe and well-tolerated solution which shows results within 3-6 months with correct usage.

-As to how Minoxidil works is still not fully understood, research suggests it increases blood flow around the hair follicles, stimulates each hair follicle to the growth phase and extends the growth phase.
-It is worth noting Minoxidil is only scientifically proven to treat hereditary hair loss, rather than hair loss caused by stress or an illness.
+As to how Minoxidil works is still not fully understood, research suggests it increases blood flow around the hair follicles, stimulating hair to the growth phase and extending the growth phase.
+It is worth noting that it is only scientifically proven to treat hereditary hair loss, rather than hair loss caused by stress or an illness.
 [4]

 Dutasteride